-- Move to determine that required Findings 1, 2, & 4 cannot and move to deny Variance Application No. 4076; and - Direct the Secretary to prepare a Resolution documenting the Commission's Action.
+- Move to determine that based on the analysis in the Staff Report required Findings 1 and 2 cannot be made and move to deny Variance No. 4076; and - Direct the Secretary to prepare a Resolution documenting the Commission's Action.